-Author: Nick Butterworth, Nick Butterworth, Collins Big Cat Cliff, Moon
+Author: Nick Butterworth, Cliff Moon, Collins Big Cat Nick, Butterworth

 Nick Butterworth's well known and much loved character Percy the Park Keeper stars in this beautifully told story for early readers.
 When Percy's cap, scarf and gloves go missing, they end up being used by some mischevious mice to decorate a snowman!

 Author: Frances Ridley, Teri Gower, Cliff Moon, Collins Big Cat

 Rebecca went to the funfair with mum and dad.
 She didn't like the hall of mirrors, and the rollercoaster made her turn green - but when she won lots of prizes on a stall, she decided that she liked it after all!
 The funny illustrations show Rebecca's gradual change of opinion, and include lots of details for early readers to talk about.

 Author: Gareth Owen, Vicky Fieldhouse, Collins Big Cat